kwartzlab/meeting-minutes/Board Meetings/Meeting 134/Agenda.md

     *

 ## Approval of Previous Meeting Minutes
+* Approval of minutes from member meeting 008
+    * motion to approve
+        * by:
+        * seconded:
+        *

 * Approval of minutes from board meeting 133
     * motion to approve
         * by: